Sillybutts/SLAB/README.md

 - White:
 - - All at 20% Gyroid, 5 walls.
-- - Rail needs a brim, and MUST be printed on it's end.
+- - Rail needs a brim, supports, and MUST be printed on it's end.

 - Orange:
 - - RodCap, Ram, Catch, and CatchPusher 100% 5 walls.